-6. Put the ARCH into its full up position and hold.
-The gauges should register 2,000 p.s.i. at 2,000 rpm with the steer-blade relief valve temporarily set at 2,300 p.s.i.
-If not, adjust the relief valve on the arch and grapple control valve by removing the acorn nut, loosening the jam nut and adjusting the set screw located on the forward side of the valve assembly until 2,000 p.s.i. registers on the gauge.
+7. Put the arch into its full UP position and hold.
+The gauge should register 2,000 p.s.i.
 Fig. 11-2.
+If not, adjust the relief valve on the arch and grapple control valve by removing the acorn nut, loosening the jam nut and adjusting the set screw located on the forward side of the valve assembly until 2,000 p.s.i. registers on the pressure gauge.
+Fig. 11-2.

 Release the arch control lever.

-NOTE: The arch and grapple control valve is located in the rear frame, below the arch cylinder.
+NOTE: The arch and grapple boom and/or hydraulic motor head control valve is located on top of the fuel tank.